RobSLong/RobSLong.github.io/publications.md

 ---

 My PhD reseach in Planetary Fluid Dynamics and Rotating Convection was published in academic journals and presented at conferences and seminars between 2017 and 2020.
-At present, my publications have amassed over 50 citations [Google Scholar](https://scholar.google.co.uk/citations?user=qNOuy5EAAAAJ&hl=en&oi=ao).
-I was awarded a presentation award at the [_American Geophysical Union_](https://www.agu.org/) (AGU) 2019 Meeting in San Francisco.
+At present, my publications have amassed over 50 citations [\[Google Scholar\]](https://scholar.google.co.uk/citations?user=qNOuy5EAAAAJ&hl=en&oi=ao).
+I was awarded a presentation award at the _American Geophysical Union_ (AGU) 2019 Meeting in San Francisco.

 ## Journal Publications